What All should your Auto Insurance Cover

 Buying a car is an exciting occasion.
 You choose one after going through numerous websites, auto magazines, and recommendations from your friends, and test drives.
 While you concentrate on the actual transaction, don’t ignore that little voice at the back of your head saying, ‘What about insurance?’
 A few tips on what your auto insurance in Garden Grove or anywhere in California should cover will get you started.

 If you are at the wrong end in an accident, this coverage deals with the costs for the car you hit.
 People traveling in that car will be compensated, not the ones traveling in yours.
-There are two kinds of liability insurance – bodily injury liability and property damage liability.
+There are two kinds of liability auto insurance California – bodily injury liability and property damage liability.
 Some insurers provide both in an umbrella policy.

 Body injury liability